ropensci/taxize/cran-comments.md

 * I have run R CMD check on the 16 downstream dependencies (<https://github.com/ropensci/taxize/blob/master/revdep/README.md>).
 There was one problem, but was not related to taxize as far as I can tell.
-* All revdep maintainers were notified of the release on 2016-07-22
+* All revdep maintainers were notified of the release

 Thanks!
 Scott Chamberlain